rapid7/insightconnect-workflows/workflows/Check_Host_Block_Status_with_Fortinet_Firewall_from_Slack/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-In the _Check for IP Message chatops_ step edit the Match Channel input from `change_me` to an aproprate channel.
+In the _Check for IP Message_ step edit the Match Channel input from `change_me` to an appropriate channel.
 In the _Check for IP_ step edit the Address Group Name input from `change_me` to an aproprate address group

 To run the workflow, @ your Slackbot in the chosen channel or in a direct message along with the command "block-status <IP>".
 The workflow will post responses in a thread.